-EDUCATIONAL ATTAINMENT

-ENVIRONMENT ON HEALTH HS or less Some college / 2-year college degree 4-year college degree Graduate or professional degree

-Gotten Worse 21% 8% 10% 13%

-Stayed the Same 39% 66% 68% 60%

-Residents with a high school degree or less were significantly more likely to say that the impact of their ability to connect with nature on their health had gotten worse than residents who had completed some college, a 2-year college degree, or a 4-year college degree (21% vs. 8%-10%).
+IMPACT OF ENVIRONMENT ON EDUCATIONAL ATTAINMENT HEALTH HS or less Some college / 2-year college degree 4-year college degree Graduate or professional degree Gotten Worse 21% 8% 10% 13% Stayed the Same 39% 66% 68% 60% who had completed some college, a 2-year college degree, or a 4-year college degree (21% vs. 8%-10%).
 Residents who had completed some college, a 2-year college degree, a 4-year college degree, or a graduate or professional degree were significantly more likely to say that the impact of their ability to connect with nature on their health had stayed the same than residents with a high school degree or less (60%-68% vs. 39%).